dataforseo/TypeScriptClient/docs/interfaces/IBusinessDataTrustpilotSearchTaskPostRequestInfo.md

 keyword
 required field
 the keyword you specify should indicate a business category or company name;
-you can specify up to 700 symbols in the keyword filed;
+you can specify up to 700 characters in the keyword filed;
-all %## will be decoded (plus symbol ‘+’ will be decoded to a space character);
+all %## will be decoded (plus character ‘+’ will be decoded to a space character);
-if you need to use the “%” symbol for your keyword, please specify it as “%25”
+if you need to use the “%” character for your keyword, please specify it as “%25” learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article

 #### Defined in

-main.ts:210598
+main.ts:225525

 ***